fredericGette/wp81btmon/README.md

 #### Legacy driver "wp81controldevice.sys"

-This driver allow communication between the *wp81btmon* executable and the filter driver.
+This driver allows communication between the *wp81btmon* executable and the filter driver.

 - Manually copy the .sys from the driver folder of this GitHub repository to the shared folder of the phone.
 - Install the driver: